History of the Perl Family | by Warren Goldie

 Wolf’s business had been handed down through generations of Perls and thrived through the teens and 1920’s under his stewardship.
 Great racks of logs would arrive in Viseul by steam train, which were hauled to the plant floor where workers operated bark peeling machines.
 The finished product (tannin) was sealed in barrels and shipped to leather manufacturers in European capitals.

 A Well-Treated Minority

-Viseul’s Jews received better treatment than their brethren elsewhere in Romania, being neither discriminated against nor merely tolerated but viewed more as co-citizens.
-Wolf, in turn, employed many gentiles, including a local family who had the Perl children over to their house every Christmas to help decorate the holiday tree.
+Viseul’s Jews generally received better treatment than their brethren elsewhere in Romania, being neither discriminated against nor merely tolerated but viewed more as co-citizens.
+Wolf, in turn, employed many non-Jews at his plant, including a local family who hosted the Perl children every Christmas to help decorate the holiday tree.

 Viseul’s summers were temperate and breathtaking (the town was a climactic resort) and during the warm months Wolf limited his business travel, spending leisurely afternoons attending to his apple, plum and pear orchards.
 He was a self-taught botanist.
 Often he could be seen painstakingly brushing insect repellent onto the saplings; when he was done, the trees looked as if they had been smothered in white paint.

 The Perl’s relatives from the region’s largest city, Sighet Marmatiei, visited the family for a few weeks every summer, enjoying the pleasant environs and the clear mountain air at 1,670 feet (510 meters).
 The warm months brought thousands of tourists to swim in Visuel’s sulfur hot springs, said to possess healing powers.
 Brilliant green oak trees towered high in the rolling hills above the springs, a beatific sight treasured by all.